 Expanding a well-known character’s backstory is tricky business.
-On one hand, you’ve got network executives who simply ask for a fun, somewhat believable series people will like.
+On one hand, you’ve got network executives who simply ask for a fun, somewhat believable series that people will like.
 On the other hand, you’ve got the fandom purists who expect to see more of what they’ve been led to believe is the true personalization of the character.
 This is the dilemma that Pennyworth attempts to balance as a limited TV series airing on EPIX.

 More as an alternate origin story, less an exploration of comic book canon, Pennyworth provided a promising start of the season.
 Focusing on a younger version of the character, the show features a strong performance by Jack Bannon.
 Brief looks at the character’s family, former colleagues and even a love interest are sprinkled among a growing unrest in an alternate-world London.
-A civil war among the No Name League and the Raven Society have led to crime, street battles and even deaths.
+A civil war among the No Name League and the Raven Society has led to crime, street battles and even deaths.
 By the midway point of Season 1, Esme is dead.
 Alfred is haunted by the ghosts of his past.
 Lord Harwood has seemingly had a lobotomy.
 Bet is lonely.
 And there’s a new leader of the No Name League.
 Then things start to get crazy.

 “I’ve been wanting to tell you the cold, hard truth for a while, but I put it off because… it’s cold and hard.”